Fabien Lamirault

 Fabien Lamirault (born 17 March 1980) is a French para table tennis player.

 He has won three world titles, three European titles and two Paralympic titles in para table tennis, he has won team titles with Stephane Molliens and Jean-François Ducay.
 Lamirault became a quadriplegic in 1998 after a car accident and he started playing table tennis during his rehabilitation.
+He was one of the five French Paralympians who lit the cauldron of the 2024 Summer Paralympics in Paris.